Last updated on .

 Clock Tower

 Just off Parque Colón is the Clock Tower (Torre del Reloj).
-Now a cultural center, it was built in 1923 as an office building.
+It was constructed in 1923 as an office building.
+The tower was added in 1930 and the clock was later imported from Italy.
+Today, the building serves as a cultural center.
 We didn’t visit, but when we walked by we noticed there was a photography exhibit.

 Clock Tower